bluesh55/factory-node/README.md

 The **Factory** delegates the data creation part to you.
 You can use Sequelize, Mongoose, whatever to save the data in database.
 What you have to do is just defining `creator` function.
 If you define creator function, the Factory uses that when you call `create` method.
 The `creator` function gets an `attributes` parameter that is derived from `specification`.
-And it must return created data if you want to use that in the test.

 ```js
 // Define creator function uses sequelize